patrickkerrigan/php-xray/README.md

 ### Creating a trace service

 The `TraceService` is a facade that takes care of downloading sampling rules from the AWS console and submitting traces based on the rules you've setup.
-The library will need to know how to download the sampling rules.
-Please refer to the [AWS SDK for PHP documentation](https://aws.amazon.com/sdk-for-php/) on how to create and configure a `\Aws\XRay\XRayClient`:
+Therefore, the library will need to know how to download the sampling rules. *Please refer to the [AWS SDK for PHP documentation](https://aws.amazon.com/sdk-for-php/) on how to create and configure a* `\Aws\XRay\XRayClient`:

 ```php
 $xrayClient = new \Aws\XRay\XRayClient($config);